-All directors attended the Annual Stockholders' Meeting of the Corporation held on May 11, 2022.
+All directors attended the Annual Stockholders' Meeting of the Corporation held on May 10, 2023, except for Carlos G. Dominguez III, who was elected only on August 11, 2023.

 Committee Attendance

 The attendance of the directors in their respective committee meetings is as follows: